Baltimore Orioles (ice hockey)

 The Baltimore Orioles were a minor league ice hockey team that operated out of Carlin's Iceland from 1932 until 1942.
 The team was Baltimore's first professional hockey club.
 The Orioles played in the Tri-State Hockey League during the 1932–33 season.
 In 1933, the Orioles joined the Eastern Amateur Hockey League and remained there until 1942.
 The Orioles were coached by Billy Boyd (1933–35), Gord Fraser (1935–36), Bill Hines (1938–41), and Elmer Piper (1941–42).
 The Orioles won the EAHL championship in the 1939–40 season.
 The team disbanded in 1942, when it lost players to enlistment for service in World War II.
 The Orioles' EAHL replacement in Baltimore were the United States Coast Guard Cutters, a team made of enlisted sailors.

 Players

+Baltimore Orioles goalie Omar Kelly (left) blocks a shot by the Atlantic City Seagulls' Herb Foster on March 21, 1939 at Riverside Stadium in Washington, D.C.

 Notable league executive Jack Riley played for the Orioles from 1938 to 1942.
 Twelve Orioles also played in the National Hockey League.